The Best Basil Pesto Recipe (and Tips)

-To freeze your Basil Pesto, fill up the wells of ice cube trays and place in the freezer.
+To freeze your pesto, fill up the wells of ice cube trays and place in the freezer.
 Freeze until firm, then pop the frozen sauce out of the tray.
 Place the Basil Pesto Sauce cubes into a freezer bag and store in the freezer until ready to use.

 To thaw, simply place in a saucepan over low heat and thaw, stirring occasionally or heat in the microwave until thawed.

-With these simple tips, you can make the Very Best Basil Pesto in just 5 minutes:
+With these simple tips, you can make the Best Basil Pesto in just 5 minutes:

 - To maximize the flavor of your pesto, toast the pine nuts for a few minutes (be sure not to burn them) until golden.
 This step makes them a bit more buttery than raw pine nuts.

-- Lemon….I know it’s not traditional but I like the bright, fresh flavor lemon zest gives the pesto….and it helps keep the color vibrant and green by preventing oxidation.
+- Lemon….I know it’s not traditional but I like the bright, fresh flavor lemon zest and a squeeze of lemon juice give the pesto….and it helps keep the green color vibrant by preventing oxidation.

 - Process in batches….I do half the ingredients in the food processor and process until very finely chopped….almost paste like, THEN I add the remaining ingredients to the processor and pulse so there are larger pieces of ingredients thought out the sauce.
 Bigger pieces means BIGGER flavor!

-I love to use the very Best Basil Pesto in soooo many recipes like this super easy Caprese Tortellini Salad and this AHHHMAZING Grilled Chicken recipe.
+I love to use the Basil Pesto sauce in soooo many recipes like this super easy Caprese Tortellini Salad and this AHHHMAZING Grilled Chicken recipe.
 It’s so totally easy and extra cheesy….a big hit with the kids!